Best-wale/Best-wale/README.md

 ## 📚 Always Learning

 I’m a firm believer in lifelong learning.
-Currently, I'm diving into [new technology or topic you’re exploring], and I can’t wait to apply it in my future projects!
+Currently, I'm diving into Robotics and Machine learning, and I can’t wait to apply it in my future projects!

 ## 🤝 Let's Connect!